ShaDuv/portfolio/README.md

 ## Description

 _This is an HTML project page.
-Its purpose is to practice HTML, CSS, and Bootstrap; resulting in a basic portfolio page._
+Its purpose is to practice HTML, CSS, and Bootstrap; resulting in a basic portfolio page.
+Located at ShaDuv.github.io/portfolio_

 ## Setup/Installation Requirements